ebabel-games/ebabel-games/README.md

 - Add unit tests with Jest.
 - Turn this site into a progressive web app, offline included (see Chrome Lighthouse audits).
 - Add a block "Favourite quotes":
-  - "Functionality is an asset, code is a liability"
+  - "Functionality is an asset, code is a liability".
-- When clicking on Download CV, always download the file instead of opening it in browser?
-Is that a good idea?
-- Support translating to Dutch based on browser preference
+- Support translating to Dutch and French based on browser preference.
 - Adapt the newsletter signup css further to better match the site style and pass the audits.
 - Update page header title for history.
 - Improve structure of src folder.